shariquafarooque-sha/Linux-HandsOn/README.md

-##Linux Hands-On for DevOps##
+# Linux Hands-On for DevOps

-##Overview##
+## Overview

-This repository contains my hands-on Linux learning and practical exercises as part of my DevOps and Cloud engineering journey.
+This repository documents my hands-on learning and practice of Linux as part of my DevOps and Cloud computing journey.

-Linux is a core technology used in modern infrastructure, cloud platforms, and DevOps environments.
-Most cloud services and container platforms such as Amazon Web Services, Docker, and Kubernetes run primarily on Linux systems.
+Linux is a fundamental technology used in modern infrastructure and DevOps environments.
+Most cloud platforms such as Amazon Web Services and container technologies like Docker and orchestration platforms such as Kubernetes run primarily on Linux systems.

-The goal of this repository is to build a strong foundation in Linux system administration and command-line usage, which are essential skills for DevOps engineers.
+The purpose of this repository is to build a strong foundation in Linux system administration, command-line usage, automation, and troubleshooting which are essential skills for DevOps engineers.

+---

-##Learning Objectives
+## Learning Objectives

 Through this repository I am practicing and documenting:

-Linux command line usage
+- Linux command line usage

-File and directory management
+- File and directory management

-User and group management

-File permissions and ownership
+- File permissions and ownership
+- User and group management

-Package management
+- Package management

-Networking troubleshooting

-Process monitoring
+- Process monitoring

-Disk management

-Bash shell scripting
+- Networking troubleshooting
+- Shell scripting with Bash

-Task automation using cron jobs
+- Task automation using cron jobs

+---

-Topics Covered
+## Topics Covered

-This repository includes documentation and hands-on practice for the following Linux topics:

-Linux Fundamentals
+1. Linux Fundamentals

-File and Directory Commands
+2. File and Directory Commands

-File Permissions and Ownership
+3. File Permissions and Ownership

-User and Group Management
+4. User and Group Management

-Package Management
+5. Package Management

-Networking Commands
+6. Networking Commands

-Process Management
+7. Process Management

-Disk and Storage Management
+8. Disk and Storage Management

-Shell Scripting (Bash)
+9. Shell Scripting

-Cron Jobs and Task Automation
+10. Cron Jobs and Task Automation

+---

-Repository Structure
+## Repository Structure
 Linux-HandsOn
 │
 ├── Linux-Fundamentals